IsraelF6/Gaussian-Elimination/README.md

 ----------------------------------------------------------------------------------

-Also write a subroutine that takes as inputs n,A, x, and b, and then outputs r where r is the residual r = b − Ax. n is an integer.
+There is also a subroutine that takes as inputs n,A, x, and b, and then outputs r where r is the residual r = b − Ax. n is an integer.
 A is a n × n two dimensional array of type double, b is a n × 1 one dimensional array of type double, x is a n × 1 one dimensional array of type double, and r is a n × 1 one dimensional array of type double.